Tetsujin 28-go

 Tetsujin 28-gō (鉄人28号, Tetsujin Nijūhachi-gō), known as simply Tetsujin 28 in international releases, is a 1956 manga written and illustrated by Mitsuteru Yokoyama, who would also create Giant Robo.
-The series centers on the adventures of a young boy named Shotaro Kaneda, who controls a giant robot named Tetsujin 28, built by his late father.
+The series centers on the adventures of a young boy named Shotaro Kaneda, who controls a giant robot named "Tetsujin 28", built by his late father.

 The manga was later adapted into four anime television series, a Japanese television drama and two films, one live action and one animated.
 Released in 1963, the series was among the first Japanese anime series to feature a giant robot.
 It was later released in the United States as Gigantor.
 A live-action movie with heavy use of CGI was produced in Japan in 2005.

-The series is credited with featuring the first humanoid giant robot controlled externally via remote control by an operator.
+The series is credited with featuring the first humanoid giant robot controlled externally via remote control by an operator, making Tetsujin 28-go the first to popularize the mecha genre in Japan, prior to Mazinger Z in 1972.

 Plot

-In the final phase of the Pacific War, the Imperial Japanese Army were developing a gigantic robot "Tetsujin 28-gō" as the secret weapon to fight against the Allies.
-However, Japan surrendered before they could complete its construction.
-After the war, Dr. Kaneda (the developer of Tetsujin 28-go) passed his robot to his son Shotaro Kaneda.
+In the final phase of the Pacific War during World War II, the Imperial Japanese Army were working on a top-secret project involving the development of the "Tetsujin" (鉄人, Tetsujin) line of gigantic war-machines as the secret weapon to fight against the invading Allied forces.
+However, the fall of the Third Reich and Japan's unconditional surrender following the bombing of Hiroshima and Nagasaki causes the Tetsujin project to be mothballed and hidden away in specialized bunkers, fearing that such power could destroy the world at the wrong hands.

+Fortunately, Dr. Kaneda, one of the developers behind the Tetsujin project, created "Tetsujin 28", the 28th and last of the Tetsujin war-machines, its remote controller was passed on years later to his 10-year-old son, Shotaro Kaneda.
+With his analytical prowess as a young boy detective, and with the assistance from his many allies, Shotaro takes control of Tetsujin 28 as he and his trusted robot combat against various crimes, even taking on other robots as powerful as Tetsujin 28.